flow-build/workflow-api/.github/CONTRIBUITING.md

-# Contributing to flow-build/engine
+# Contributing to flow-build/workflow

-We'd love for you to contribute to our source code and to flowbuild-core even better than it is today!
+We'd love for you to contribute to our source code and to flowbuild-workflow even better than it is today!

-Check out the Developer's Guide on the [documentation](https://flow-build.gitpage.io) for setup instructions.
+Check out the Developer's Guide on the [documentation](https://flow-build.github.io/#/) for setup instructions.

 Here are the guidelines we'd like you to follow: